aa0051320/Pages/_diablo_iv/Aspect.md

 - While within your own Blizzard and for 3 seconds after leaving it, you take [20 - 25%] less damage. x1
 - You deal x [21 - 30%] increased damage to Vulnerable enemies while you have a Barrier. x1
 - You gain [20 - 40%] increased Movement Speed when moving away from Slowed or Chilled enemies. x3
+- You have [10 - 20%] increased Critical Strike Chance against Injured enemies.
+While you are Healthy, you gain [20 - 40%] increased Crowd Control Duration. x1
 - Your Lucky Hit Chance is increased by [10 - 20%] while you have a Barrier active. x3

 ### Sacred Legendary Aspect